 Whether you’re naturally a “big idea” person or a stickler for details, as a business owner you know the importance of seeing the whole picture.
 At Big Sea, we believe having a holistic view of our company helps us identify opportunities for growth and improvement, and set a vision for the company that helps us achieve our goals.
+Our blend of micro and macro thinkers allows us to offer an agile digital marketing strategy to our clients.

 But, we wouldn’t accomplish half of what we envision without the detail-oriented, nitty-gritty, micro-thinkers we depend on.
 Chances are, your company wouldn’t either.